GhazaleZe/Verilog-Codes/README.md

 # Verilog Codes

 ## main explanation:
- It's better to have a separate test module for Verilog codes, hence  "top modules" are for testing "main modules".
+ It's better to have a separate test module for Verilog codes, hence  "top modules" are for testing "main modules". :sweat_smile:
  ### ALU:
 This module defined at a behavioral level.
 The ALU handles 4 operations.
 It has 2 inputs and 1 output.